Nabil-Shartaj-Khan/Basic-Keypress-Movement-main/README.md

 # Basic-Keypress-Movement

-Move a box using W S A D
+Move a box using Arrow keys.